 Reports back in August revealed that some of the US and Canadian diplomats who fell victim to the attacks appeared to suffer from mild traumatic brain injury.
 Now, American doctors examining the victims of these bizarre incidents have confirmed that they’ve found a similar type of brain abnormality in several of them.

-As reported by the Associated Press, they’ve identified damage to their white matter tracts.
+As reported by the Associated Press, they’ve identified changes to their white matter tracts.

 White matter is, among other things, responsible for carrying bioelectrochemical information between various parts of the brain, as well as throughout the central nervous system.